yedivanseven/slangmod/docs/source/clean.rst

 .. code-block:: bash

-   slangmod clean --files.raw relative/or/absolute/path/to/data/files --files.suffix pqt --files.column document --files.min_doc_len 32
+   slangmod clean --files.raw relative/or/absolute/path/to/data/files --files.suffix pqt --files.column document --files.min_doc_len 32 --toml ...

 Because again, these options are not going to change very often, you might as well put them into your config file.